buildkite/build-retry-webhook/README.md

 # Buildkite Build Retry Webhook

-An example [Buildkite](https://buildkite.com/) webhook endpoint for retrying builds `n` number of times if they have the `RETRY_BUILDS` meta-data build property present.
+An example [Buildkite](https://buildkite.com/) webhook endpoint for retrying builds `n` number of times if they have the `retry_build` meta-data build property present.

 ## Usage

+1. Create a `write_builds` API Access Token in your Buildkite account.

 1. **Deploy it to Heroku** <br>[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)